PECOS-packages/PECOS/crates/pecos-neo/docs/extensible-gates-design.md

         let angle = angles[0];

         // Exact equality check - Angle64 is fixed-point
-        for canon in &self.canonicalizations {
+        for canon in &self.rules {
             if canon.from_gate == gate_id && canon.angle == angle {
                 return Some(canon.to_gate);
             }